Postnatal Depression and Its Associated Factors in Women From Different Cultures

 Labor Pain Is Reduced By Massage Therapy

-A study was conducted where a group of women who received massage was reported to have decreased anxiety and pain and depression, and was a more positive outlook fowling the ﬁrst massage during labour.
-They also experienced signiﬁcantly shorter labors, stayed in the hospital for a shorter period and has lower postpartum depression rate.
+A study was conducted where a group of women who received massage was reported to have decreased anxiety and pain and depression and was a more positive outlook fowling the ﬁrst massage during labour.
+They also experienced significantly shorter labour, stayed in the hospital for a shorter period and has a lower postpartum depression rate.

 Reference: Field, T. et al. “Labor Pain Is Reduced By Massage Therapy”.
 Journal of Psychosomatic Obstetrics & Gynecology 18.4 (1997): 286-291.